Western Institute

-The Western Institute in Poznań (Polish: Instytut Zachodni, German West-Institut, French: L'Institut Occidental) is a scientific research society focusing on the Western provinces of Poland - Kresy Zachodnie (including Greater Poland, Silesia, Pomerania), history, economy and politics of Germany, and the Polish-German relations in history and today.
+The Western Institute in Poznań (Instytut Zachodni; West-Institut; L'Institut Occidental) is a scientific research society focusing on the Western provinces of Poland (including Greater Poland, Silesia, Pomerania), history, economy and politics of Germany, and contemporary and historical Polish-German relations.

 Established by professor Zygmunt Wojciechowski in 1944 in Warsaw, since 1945 based in Poznań.
-There were branches in Warsaw (1945–53), Wrocław (1948–49) and scientific posts in Kraków and Olsztyn.
+There were branches in Warsaw (1945–53), Wrocław (1948–49), and scientific posts in Kraków and Olsztyn.